TrickyNekro/OpenServoCAN/README.md

 <b>No project on the internet would be great without donations!
 And Crypto is the future! </b>

-In Elon Musk We Trust Dogecoin (DOGE) : DQTDoTPzMencAXoiDVByQjifk2DryYTUPZ For the old timers Bitcoin (BTC)      : bc1qxqq8dz8md20nyglan9hmk88s894f8h0ywm0fq3 For the Russian hackers Ethereum(ETH) : 0xAA05e9abD960005df318Ab82aE35A8c47e0096AB
+In Elon Musk We Trust Dogecoin (DOGE) : DQTDoTPzMencAXoiDVByQjifk2DryYTUPZ <br>
+For the old timers Bitcoin (BTC)      : bc1qxqq8dz8md20nyglan9hmk88s894f8h0ywm0fq3 <br>
+For the Russian hackers Ethereum(ETH) : 0xAA05e9abD960005df318Ab82aE35A8c47e0096AB <br>